-Call it socialism, progessivism, Marxism, whatever, to me they are all different flavors of the same thing, government taking over the economy and the freedoms inherent in the American way of life.
+Call it socialism, progressivism, Marxism, whatever, to me, they are all different flavors of the same thing, the government taking over the economy and the freedoms inherent in the American way of life.

 Those records reflect a long-term trend accelerated by the recession and the federal stimulus program to counteract the downturn.
 The result is a major shift in the source of personal income from private wages to government programs.